Actify

 Monday, posted by time clock

-Create a simple physical leaderboard on a whiteboard near the time clock.
-Track one safety metric per week across shifts: near-miss reports filed (rewarding reporting), housekeeping scores, PPE compliance checks.
+Put a whiteboard leaderboard near the time clock.
+Track one safety metric weekly across shifts: near-miss reports, housekeeping scores, or PPE compliance.
 Update it daily.
-The critical mindset shift: near-miss reporting is rewarded, not punished.
-This turns safety from a fear-based system into a team-based game.
-Workers start looking for hazards to report because it helps their shift's score.
+The key shift in mindset: near-miss reporting is rewarded, not punished.
+Workers start actively looking for hazards because it helps their shift win.

 Physical poster by time clock

-SHIFT SAFETY CHALLENGE -- Week of [Date] This week's metric: Near-Miss Reports (More reports = safer floor.
-Reporting is winning.)
-Day Shift: [count] Swing Shift: [count] Night Shift: [count] Updated daily at shift change.
-Weekly winner gets [reward: pizza lunch, break room snacks, bragging rights]. -- Posted by [Name]
+SHIFT SAFETY CHALLENGE — Week of [Date] This week: Near-Miss Reports (More reports = safer floor.
+Reporting IS winning.)
+Day Shift: ___ Swing Shift: ___ Night Shift: ___ Updated every shift change.
+Weekly winner: [reward — pizza, break room snacks, bragging rights]. — [Name]

 The reward matters less than the visibility.
 Workers check the leaderboard every day because they want to see their shift winning.
 A $30 pizza is enough motivation — you don't need gift cards.